rxng8/latent-diffusion-jax/README.md

-# CycleGAN-jax
+# Latent Diffusion Model

-A simple and organized implementation of the CycleGAN algorithm
+A simple and organized implementation of the Latent Diffusion Model algorithm

 * How to run: